William Hovgaard: Career

 Hovgaard graduated from the Royal Danish Naval Academy at age 21, and next served as a sub-lieutenant and later as a lieutenant in the Royal Danish Navy.
-He later attended the Royal Naval College, Greenwich, from which he graduated in 1887.
+He later attended the Royal Naval College, Greenwich to study naval architecture and construction on the Royal Corps of Naval Constructors course, from which he graduated in 1887.
 He worked for some years for Burmeister & Wain, before attaining the rank of commander in the Royal Danish Navy.
 He next transferred to the Massachusetts Institute of Technology, working as a professor, teaching courses such as Warship Design, Theory of Warship Design, and History of Modern Warship Construction.

 In 1915, Hovgaard served as an expert witness after the sinking of RMS Titanic (later he would also give testimony on the RMS Lusitania).
 Later he served as vice-president in The American-Scandinavian Foundation.
 In 1925, he was technical advisor to the U.S. Navy board which investigated the crash of the airship Shenandoah.
 In 1929, Hovgaard was appointed to the Department of Commerce's Committee on Ship Construction, and later the same year he became a full member of the National Academy of Sciences.

 Hovgaard retired in 1933, but continued to be active as a scientist and naval authority for many years.
 In 1934 he addressed the American Academy of Arts and Sciences in Boston regarding "Fundamentals of the Theory of Relativity".

 In 1937 Hovgaard was honored at a luncheon at the Astor Hotel, under sponsorship of the American Society of Danish Engineers, the Danish Officers' Club, and the Danish Luncheon Club.
 A letter read at the luncheon from a US naval official noted that 85 percent of the officers in the Navy's construction corps were Hovgaard's former students, and that every one of the Navy's ships currently docked at New York Harbor was constructed under the supervision of his former pupils.